NALTP/Rules/README.md

     - (g) TC may not be spent to remove a player from a roster and replace them on the draft board.
   - (2) Nominations:
     - (a) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
 The CRC reserves the right to decline any non-captain from submitting nominations at their discretion, but will work with captains if they have difficulty finding a replacement.
-    - (b) Nomination order will be randomly assigned and repeated in the same order upon completion of each round.
+    - (b) Nomination order will be randomly assigned and snake in reverse order upon completion of each round.
     - (c) Nomination spots may not be traded.
     - (d) Nominations will continue until each team has exactly 4 players.
       - (i) Novice league will transition to a snake draft once each roster contains 3 players.